-The Pathway to Excellence Organizational Demographic Form (ODF) collects organizational demographic data to be used in conjunction with the organizational documents described in the 2020 Pathway to Excellence® and Pathway to Excellence in Long-Term Care® Application Manual.
-Together, these organizational documents provide appraisers context for understanding the evidence submitted by applicants.
-In addition, organizations that achieve Pathway to Excellence designation are required to submit an updated ODF 2 years from the date of document submission as part of their interim monitoring requirements.
+The Pathway to Excellence Organizational Demographic Form (ODF) collects organizational nursing data to trend demographic indicators such as vacancy and turnover that may identify areas of continuous improvement efforts.
+The ODF is submitted with the Pathway Standards Document (PSD) as described in the 2024 Pathway to Excellence® and Pathway to Excellence in Long-Term Care® Application Manual.
+In addition, organizations that achieve Pathway to Excellence designation are required to submit an updated ODF 2 years from the date of document submission as part of their interim monitoring requirements (IMR).

 Submission: Please submit the completed PTE ODF report to pathwayinfo@ana.org.
-Do not convert the PTE ODF to a PDF file.
+Do not convert the PTE ODF to a PDF file or upload to the Pathway online portal.